Lattices in the cohomology of $U(3)$ arithmetic manifolds: Introduction

 \subsection{Acknowledgments}

-We thank Matthew Emerton for numerous conversations about patching and the $p$-adic Langlands program.
-We thank Florian Herzig for correspondence regarding Proposition \ref{submodule}.
-We thank Christophe Breuil for sharing a note about lattice conjectures for $\GL_3(\QQ_p)$ which in addition to \cite{breuil} inspired this paper.
-This paper also owes a debt to ideas (some unpublished and some in \cite{1310.0831}) of Ana Caraiani, Matthew Emerton, Toby Gee, David Geraghty, Vytautas Paskunas, and Sug Woo Shin, and the ideas and results of Matthew Emerton, Toby Gee, Florian Herzig, and David Savitt, and it is a pleasure to acknowledge this.
+This work grew out of my thesis.
+I am deeply indebted to my adviser Matthew Emerton for guidance, support, and numerous conversations about patching and the $p$-adic Langlands program.
+I thank Florian Herzig for correspondence regarding Proposition \ref{submodule}.
+I thank Christophe Breuil for sharing a letter about lattice conjectures for $\GL_3(\QQ_p)$ which in addition to \cite{breuil} inspired this paper.
+This paper also owes a debt to ideas (some unpublished and some in \cite{MR3079258,1305.1594,1310.0831}) of Ana Caraiani, Matthew Emerton, Toby Gee, David Geraghty, Florian Herzig, Vytautas Paskunas, David Savitt, and Sug Woo Shin, and it is a pleasure to acknowledge this.
 We thank Matthew Emerton, Toby Gee, Florian Herzig, and Bao V. Le Hung for comments on previous drafts of this paper.
+Finally, we heartily thank the referee for several comments which improved the exposition and accuracy of the paper.